fabianmichael/kirby-template-attributes/README.md

   'aria-expanded' => 'false',
 ]) ?>>[…]</button>
 ```
-You can also use named arguments if you prefer a leaner syntax:
+You can also use named arguments if you prefer a leaner syntax.
+Be aware, that this only works as long as you don’t have dashes in your attribute names:

 ```php
 <svg <?= attributes(